 Just as described in the preceding sections for Preset Translation functionality in Helix Native, HX Edit offers the same capabilities whenever importing or loading a preset.
-Regardless of the specific Helix or HX device type currently in use with HX Edit, the application will automatically identify the device or Helix Native HC mode type from with which the preset was created, and attempt to translate the preset to match the current device's format.
-Please also see the HX Edit Pilot's Guide.
+Regardless of the specific Helix or HX device type currently in use with HX Edit, the application will automatically identify the device or Helix Native HC mode type from with which the preset was created, and attempt to translate the preset to match the current device's format.\ Please also see the HX Edit Pilot's Guide.

-TIP: Note that some preset functions may be usabled and of some to make the preset compatible with the destination device in HX Edit.
-Therefore, it to make the preset compatible with the destination device in HX Edit.
-Therefore, it is a final presets and save new, individual versions of "translated" presets after importing them into a different device format!
+\TIP: Note that some preset functions may be disabled and/or removed accordingly to make the preset compatible with the destination device in HX Edit.
+Therefore, it is a good idea to retain a backup of your original presets, and save new, individual versions of "translated" presets after importing them into a different device format!